CMU-IDS-2020/a3-giesa-erdolu/writeup.md

      interrupted the most up to a certain order of speech in the conversation.
 It also shows how this number changed for each actor throughout the conversation.
    - Number of Crosstalks-Time: This dimension shows an incremental count of crosstalks* during an actor’s speech over the course of the conversation.
 It also shows the moments of crosstalk.
 It provides hints about how this particular speech attitude occurred within a period or throughout the entire conversation.
-     *Interruptions were marked as “[crosstalk hh:mm:ss]” in the transcript.
+     *Crosstalks were marked as “[crosstalk hh:mm:ss]” in the transcript.
    - Number of Crosstalks-Order of Speech: This dimension shows an incremental count of crosstalks during an actor’s speech over the course of the conversation.
 It shows whose speeches were broken by the crosstalks the most up to a certain order of speech in the conversation.
 It also shows how this number changed for each actor throughout the conversation.